-- 1.7 To effectively address local health needs, NHS Clinical Commissioning Groups, NHS Acute Trusts, NHS Community Providers, Primary Care, Adult Social Care, Public Health, and the Voluntary and Community Sector (not limited to) all need to be consulted and engaged in the planning process.
+1.7 To effectively address local health needs, Integrated Care Boards, NHS Acute Trusts, NHS Community Providers, Primary Care, Adult Social Care, Public Health, and the Voluntary and Community Sector (not limited to) all need to be consulted and engaged in the planning process.
 This active role will help to achieve the necessary health and social care provision for local communities and thus the health and wellbeing advantages for the community.
-The interrelationship between the different health sector bodies is shown in Figure 2 below. - 1.8 It is important to note that this document does not cover Derby City, nor does it address the issue of NHS service delivery as this lies outside the remit of both the County Council and local planning authorities.
+The interrelationship between the different health sector bodies is shown in Figure 2.

-6 Public Health England (July 2017) Health and Environmental Impact Assessment: A briefing for Public Health Teams in England.
+7 Public Health England (July 2017) Health and Environmental Impact Assessment: A briefing for Public Health Teams in England.
 PHE gateway number 2016712.

-7 Public Health England (June 2017) Spatial Planning for Health An evidence resource for planning and designing healthier places.
+8 Public Health England (June 2017) Spatial Planning for Health An evidence resource for planning and designing healthier places.
 PHE gateway number 2017151.